-Why do we publish our validations?
+Why do we publish our verifications?

-- We are transparent: weather is no "chaos" and our customers should know what they receive.
+- We are transparent: weather is no "chaos" and our customers should know what they receive

 - We deliver quality: our accuracy is so high that it is worth showing.

 - We are realistic: you should know what to expect from a forecast or historic simulation - and what not to expect.